pmichali/lazyjack/README.md

 ## Limitations/Restrictions
 * Some newer versions of docker break the enabling of IPv6 in the containers used for DNS64 and NAT64.
 * Relies on the tayga and bind6 containers (as provided by other developers).
+* Some manual steps needed on the master, before running commands.

 ## Troubleshooting
 This section has some notes on issues seen and resolutions (if any).